DDurling/iyo-apero/content/_index.md

 subtitle: "Data Scientist @ Bank of England"
 description: "I am a data scientist @ the Bank of England. \n

-I enjoying helping people understand the world better.
-At work this can involve automating pipelines, forecasting, analysing text or visualising data.
+  I enjoying helping people understand the world better. \n

+  At work this can involve automating pipelines, forecasting, analysing text or visualising data. \n

   If you too are interested in these things, please get it touch!"
 date: 2021-08-01T18:27:33-06:00
 images:
   - img/mancsunset.jpg